eamonnofarrell/PythonProject2018/README.md

 * Exploration of Data
     * Imort Pandas and Numpy from Python Data Analysis Library
-    * Use Scatter
+    * Use Scatter Plot, Whisker Plot and Histogram graphs to represent Iris data

 * Analysis
-The data set contains 150 observations of iris flowers.
-There are four columns of measurements of the flowers in centimeters.
-The fifth column is the species of the flower observed.
-All observed flowers belong to one of three species.
-[Iris.csv](./iris.csv)
+    * Compare groups of data
+    * Explore relationship between variables

 ## Calculate_Mean_Values
 - Using Numpy, I calculated mean value of first three columns as an exercise.
 Python file [MeanofCols.py](./MeanofCols.py)
 ```